network-automation/ansible-napalm-samples/README.md

 ```

 ### NAPALM
 For Ansible with NAPALM there is a [napalm_get_facts](https://github.com/napalm-automation/napalm-ansible) that is available to use.
 The Ansible playbook demonstrated is stored as [showversion_napalm.yml](showversion_napalm.yml).
+The connection method network_cli does not work with the NAPALM modules, and must be set to local.

 ```
 ---